privacybydesign/irma-documentation/yivi-docs/blog/2026-09-15-credential-identity/index.md

 ---
 slug: same-credential
-title: "Is this the same credential?
-How the Yivi wallet decides what to replace, and where it cannot tell"
+title: "The Credential Replacement Problem"
 authors: [wouterensink]
 tags: [yivi, eudi-wallet, openid4vci, arf, credentials, analysis]
 ---

-*Every new credential forces a wallet to decide what it replaces.
-This post explains Yivi's rule, why the issuer matters, and where today's specifications leave every wallet guessing.*
+*An issuer knows when a credential has become obsolete.
+This post explains why revocation should drive replacement, and why Yivi should only infer it during an automatic background refresh.*

 <!-- truncate -->